sagebind/retest/README.md

     $ retest --help

+## Where to get help
+Need help?
+Just [send me an email](mailto:me@stephencoakley.com) with your questions.
+Be sure to add "Slack client" to the message subject line so I know how I can help you out.

 ## License
 All documentation and source code is licensed under the Apache License, Version 2.0 (Apache-2.0).
 See the [LICENSE](LICENSE) file for details.